secretstartups/handbook/sales/account-planning/coaching/index.html.md

 - Seek to understand what the customer would like to improve with how they develop and deploy applications and why?
 - Identify what the customer wants/needs to accelerate their software delivery process?
 Reduce costs?
 Mitigate security and compliance risk?
 - Identify what it would mean to the organization if they were to achieve these improvements?
 What are the implications if they fail to do so?
-- Engage in a discovery dialogue (with the customer, SA, TAM, or partner) to identify positive business outcomes the organization hopes to achieve and the gap between their current state of operations and their desired future state?
+- Engage in a discovery dialogue (with the customer, SA, CSM, or partner) to identify positive business outcomes the organization hopes to achieve and the gap between their current state of operations and their desired future state?
 - Identify the customer's likes and dislikes about each of the vendor technologies currently being utilized, their annual investment with each vendor, when those contracts are up for renewal?

 ### Action Plan